 What’s your advice for someone wanting to start a business?

 Do it slowly: life is long.
 In 50 to 60 years of a working life you can achieve a hell of a lot.
 I’ve been guilty of moving really quickly but there’s enough time in life to slow down and build something fabulous and important.
 And unless you have a very strong heart, don’t borrow too much money.
 I do borrow too much – but I have a strong heart.

 Take the long view and don’t rush things

 The family-owned firm’s success lies partly in the fact that each generation has brought a fresh approach.
-Jules’s son created an international portfolio of subsidiaries, while his grandchildren added a focus on design and aesthetics.
+Jules’s son created an international portfolio of subsidiaries, while his grandchildren added a focus on design.
 Now his great-grandson is getting involved.
-Nicolas Keutgen (pictured) was appointed chief innovation officer in 2016 after managing the company’s businesses in the Americas.
-He is currently busy setting up the firm’s new r&d division, Schréder-Hyperion, in Portugal.
+Nicolas Keutgen (pictured) was appointed chief innovation officer in 2016 after managing the company’s businesses in the Americas and Hungary.
+He is currently busy setting up the firm’s Smart Cities business unit, in Portugal.
 Keutgen has big plans.
 “Our generation will hopefully be the one that takes the company beyond lighting to something where we have an impact on people’s lives.”